swetorrentking/rartracker/README.md

 $password = '';
 ````

-Some site settings in api/Config.php and app/app.config.js
+Some site settings in api/Config.php and app/app.config.js should be changed!

 ### 2. Generate new unique salt hashes (optional for security)
 * Note that updating the salts will make current registered accounts unusable, you'd want to log in and create invite codes (step 4) before changing salts and finally registering new accounts.
 * $passwordSalt and $cookieSalt in **User.php** should be updated with new random hashes.